Pricing is a team-sport

 First of all, any e-commerce company of any size should accept the fact that pricing is a team-sport.
 Therefore, neither the pricing decision-making process nor its analysis affects only a certain department or a person at a certain role.
 It affects the whole company as the whole company is also affecting it.

-Keeping this in mind, it’s wise to expect that a competitor price tracker should cover the needs of all potential parties within your e-commerce company.
+Keeping this in mind, it’s wise to expect that a price tracker should cover the needs of all potential parties within your e-commerce company.
 Users can vary from product/category managers to business analysts, or from purchasing specialists to the CEO.
 Therefore, the expected feature set of a competitor price tracking software should also be aligned with all these user groups in mind.

 While designing Prisync’s reporting functionality that was the key orientation we had in our minds, and we tried to create a sort of hierarchy of data types to be reported in terms of competitor prices.
 This means that, along with the raw pricing data, we built various aggregated data types like index values, or other forms of KPIs like for example, a percentage of products that are cheapest in the market.

 In addition to designing and crafting various data types, the way the data is being delivered, or let’s say, served also matters and also should be designed in parallel to the needs of the price tracker’s users.

 There are many potential ways a business intelligence tool can provide data, and the most common setups are as follows:

 - Accessing the data on a plug and play dashboard.

 - Exporting data into a CSV or an Excel file and dealing with it in an offline mode if desired.

 Within Prisync’s competitor price tracker, all these common and most sought after reporting functionalities are readily available as they should be.

 Depending on the scale and needs of your e-commerce company, you can either utilize all these reporting channels and data types all at once, or can pick one or two of them only within your plan.